Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/forms/validation.md

 ## How it works

-Here's how form validation works with Boosted:
+Here's how form validation works with OUDS Web:

 - HTML form validation is applied via CSS's two pseudo-classes, `:invalid` and `:valid`.
 It applies to `<input>`, `<select>`, and `<textarea>` elements.
-- Boosted scopes the `:invalid` and `:valid` styles to parent `.was-validated` class, usually applied to the `<form>`.
+- OUDS Web scopes the `:invalid` and `:valid` styles to parent `.was-validated` class, usually applied to the `<form>`.
 Otherwise, any required field without a value shows up as invalid on page load.
 This way, you may choose when to activate them (typically after form submission is attempted).
 - To reset the appearance of the form (for instance, in the case of dynamic form submissions using Ajax), remove the `.was-validated` class from the `<form>` again after submission.
 - As a fallback, `.is-invalid` and `.is-valid` classes may be used instead of the pseudo-classes for [server-side validation](#server-side).
 They do not require a `.was-validated` parent class.
 - Due to constraints in how CSS works, we cannot (at present) apply styles to a `<label>` that comes before a form control in the DOM without the help of custom JavaScript.